 Is Facebook advertising right for my business?

-Just about everyone and anyone you know is on Facebook.
-Meaning B2B and B2C companies and their employees are all using it.
+- Just about everyone you know is on Facebook.
+Meaning B2B and B2C companies and nearly all their employees are using the social media network.

-You could spend as little as $30 monthly and still get thousands upon thousands of impressions for your business.
+That means you could spend as little as $50 a month and still get thousands upon thousands of impressions for your business.

-Additionally, you can complement your Facebook campaigns with other social media strategies, such as using Messenger chatbots to use an email-marketing style approach with your audience with tools like MobileMonkey.
+Additionally, you can complement your Facebook campaigns with other social media strategies, such as using Messenger chatbots to utilize an email-marketing style approach with tools like MobileMonkey.

 For example, you can set up targeted chat blasts, create a drip campaign, or send out non-promotional messages to highly segmented and opted-in audiences.
 These methods are already seeing a tremendous amount of success, and you can even use them with Facebook ads.